SamuelTull/Advent-of-Code/aoc23/README.md

 ### Day 18
 Coordinate compression + flood fill from outside was not giving correct value.
 Decided to get some help and learnt about shoelace and pick's theorem which made it extremely simple.
+### Day 23
+BFS/DFS small difference as have to explore all paths.
+Saving states and only exploring if we reach a state in longer time doesnt speed up - most of the time if we reach it later, it will be longer d so # explored paths barely changes, and smaller than cost of comparison.
+Only solutions I have seen that are faster use dfs functions with recursion and backtracking, not sure why faster than Qs as should explore same number of paths.
+### Day 24
+Becuase of how the rows are designed, and we know there is a solution we dont need to consider all rows.
+Instead I consider them 2 at a time, in pairs.
+Using a fixed dx,dy we find R1, R2 for two distinct pairs (Ri is the valid rock position/velocity for pair i).
+If R1 and R2 are different then one of dx,dy is wrong.
+If they are equal then we assume we have found the valid R for all trajectories.
+I believe this is sufficient because it is extremely unlikely otherwise- there is very small possibility of the wrong dx,dy giving a valid solution that works for all lines[0-4] but fails on another.
+Ths is due to the problem having one valid solution, and the fact we are only exploring the integers.
+I am not 100% sure if I left it forever, would it find a wrong solution.